 - Feed the webbing back through the sliplok, then the keeper, as shown.

 - Cinch the keeper close to the D-ring (push it past the stitching that holds the webbing together).
 This will keep everything nice and neat, with no stray webbing anywhere.

 Strap lug inserts are hardened metal “sleeves” located inside strap lugs.
 They’re meant to reduce metal-on-metal wear caused when hard steel split rings rub against softer metal lugs.
 Some cameras have strap lug inserts and some don’t.

-Some strap lug inserts have jagged edges.
-Fujifilm cameras are particularly notorious for this, and all modern Fuji cameras including later production X-Pro1 and X-E1 have them.
+Fujifilm cameras are notorious for having potentially jagged strap lug inserts, and all modern Fuji cameras including later production X-Pro1 and X-E1 have them.